 All names exceeding the enrollment capacity will be recorded in order on a waiting list.

-Students selected in the lottery will be notified by EMAIL, as provided on their lottery application.
-Students selected will be given 10 calendar days to complete and return the letter of acceptance and pay the 2020-2021 instructional and laptop insurance fees.
+Applicant names drawn in the lottery will be notified by EMAIL of their enrollment offer, as provided on their lottery application.
+Applicants will be given 10 calendar days to complete and return the letter of acceptance and pay the required instructional and laptop insurance fees.

-Any student that has not returned the letter will lose their seat and the first student on the waiting list will be offered the open seat.
+Any applicant that has not returned the letter of intent & fees by the stated deadline, will lose their seat and the first applicant on the waiting list will be offered the open seat.

-Children of the OCA Charter Committee will also be a lottery exception provided the total enrollment does not constitute more than twenty (20) percent of the school’s total enrollment.
+Per Section 59-40-50(8), Oceanside will allow for the following exceptions for enrollment: siblings of a student currently enrolled or who graduated within the last six years; Children of Oceanside employees; Children of the Oceanside Charter Planning Committee will also be a lottery exception provided the total enrollment does not constitute more than twenty (20) percent of the school’s total enrollment.

-Due to the collegiate model, grade levels are not important in the overall design of the school as students may begin certain college level classes when they have successfully passed the college entrance requirements, beginning with 10th grade.
-Therefore, OCA will not designate a particular number of applications per year (9th grade, etc.).
-The first names drawn for available seats (including the exceptions) will receive placement letters.
+Due to the collegiate model, Oceanside does not designate a particular number of grade level applications per year (9th grade, etc.).
+The first names drawn for available seats will receive offer letters.

 Student Enrollment Packet